sunfounder/raphael-kit/docs/source/scratch/scratch_project.rst

 In this chapter, you will play with Scratch 3 through 18 projects.

-If you are a user who has just used Scratch, we recommend that you try the projects in order so that you can quickly get started with Scratch.
+If you are a user who has just used Scratch 3, we recommend that you try the projects in order so that you can quickly get started with Scratch 3.

 .. note::
     Before trying the projects, you should have downloaded the relevant materials and code files.